 2) Machu Picchu is an astronomical observatory

-Archaeologists are fascinated by how the 14th century Incas understood the alignment of the stars so well.
-The civilization built each sun temple and the sacred Intihuatana stone to line up with the sun for each solstice.
+The civilization even built each sun temple, and the sacred Intihuatana stone, to line up with the sun for each solstice.

 3) No wheels were used to build Machu Picchu

-It’s believed that hundreds of men pushed rocks up the steep mountainside to build this wonder.
-This feat is made even more impressive considering some stones weigh more than 55 tons.
+It’s believed that hundreds of men pushed rocks up the steep mountainside to build this wonder of the world.

 Peru natural wonders facts